seanthegeek/seanthegeek.github.io/_posts/2024-12-21-compromized-store-spread-lumma-stealer-using-fake-captcha.md

 > 2. In the verification window press Ctrl + V [which pastes in command(s) that the fake reCAPTCHA has put in the clipboard]
 > 3. Press Enter on your keyboard to finish [which executes the commands]

 If a visitor did this, the fake CAPTCHA was smart enough to notice, disappear, and allow the visitor to access the website normally, making it look like they passed.
-However, the visitor actually starts a chain of events that runs malware.
+However, the visitor actually started a chain of events that runs malware.

 {% include embed/video.html src='/assets/videos/fake-recaptcha.mp4' title='The fake reCAPTCHA in action' %}